wpmetabox/docsv2/docs/fields/checkbox-list.md

 Inline | `inline` | Display choices in a single line? `true` or `false`.
 Display "Toggle All" button | `select_all_none` | Display "Toggle All" button to quickly toggle choices.

-This is a sample field settings array for registering this field with code:
+This is a sample field settings array when creating this field with code:

 ```php
 [